 As you have probably guessed, our brand color is not just a boring "Blue", but has a fancy and exciting name: Egyptian Blue.
 We chose this color not only because it looks bright yet professional.
 As it turns out, the color blue is extremely rare in nature and was rare in man-made objects up until recent times.
 This makes it a signifier of both importance and human progress.

 One of the first blue pigments ever created was made in ancient Egypt, and we chose the color that is called Egyptian Blue today.
 It is a symbol of the human drive to innovate and create ideas that can stand the test of time.
 Oh, and it looks pretty cool too.

-Other than these aesthetic points, the color blue is also the most used "corporate" color, and is (of course) the main Facebook color.
-In short, it is a firmly associated with professionalism and trust.
+Other than these aesthetic points, the color blue is also the most used "corporate" color and is (of course) the main Facebook color.
+In short, it is firmly associated with professionalism and trust.
 But we don't want to be just like everyone!
 We need to stand out.
-Egyptian Blue hits two birds with one stone on the practical front: it's bright enough to stand out among other blues, but tame enough to not be in-your-face.
+Egyptian Blue hits two birds with one stone on the practical front: it's bright enough to stand out among other blues but tame enough to not be in your face.

 Just like a good wine pairs with certain foods, so does our logo and its color go well with a certain range of colors.
 Here are some of them.
 This is not a canonical palette, but our curated selection.

 Pro Tip: put in the extra effort to find corresponding Pantone and CMYK colors that would look good in print.

 Nunito Sans is the main font we will be using, with Open Sans as a backup.
 The choice of font is not overly complicated.
 It follows the rules of design magic to match the curves and proportions of the logo and takes into account how and where the font will be used.
 To be completely honest, talking about typography can take forever, so we'll spare you the gory details.